Manganese heptoxide

-Manganese(VII) oxide (manganese heptoxide) is an inorganic compound with the formula Mn2O7.
+Manganese(VII) oxide (manganese heptoxide) is an inorganic compound with the formula Mn2O7|auto=y.
 Manganese heptoxide is a volatile liquid with an oily consistency.
 It is a highly reactive and powerful oxidizer that reacts explosively with nearly any organic compound.
 It was first described in 1860.
 It is the acid anhydride of permanganic acid.

 Properties

 The crystalline form of this chemical compound is dark green.
 The liquid is green by reflected light and red by transmitted light.
-It is soluble in carbon tetrachloride, and decomposes when in contact with water.

 Structure

 Its solubility properties indicate a nonpolar molecular species, which is confirmed by its structure.
 The molecules consist of a pair of tetrahedra that share a common vertex.
 The vertices are occupied by oxygen atoms and at the centers of the tetrahedra are the Mn(VII) centers.
-The connectivity is indicated by the formula O_{3}Mn−O−MnO_{3}.
-The terminal Mn−O distances are 1.585 Å and the bridging oxygen is 1.77 Å distant from the two Mn atoms.
-The Mn−O−Mn angle is 120.7°.
+The connectivity is indicated by the formula O3\sMn\sO\sMnO3.
+The terminal Mn\sO distances are 1.585 Å and the bridging oxygen is 1.77 Å distant from the two Mn atoms.
+The Mn\sO\sMn angle is 120.7°.

 Pyrosulfate, pyrophosphate, and dichromate adopt structures similar to that of Mn2O7.
 Probably the most similar main group species is Cl2O7.
-Focusing on comparisons within the transition metal series, Tc2O7 and Mn2O7 are structurally similar but the Tc−O−Tc angle is 180°.
-Solid Re2O7 is not molecular but consists of crosslinked Re centers with both tetrahedral and octahedral sites; in the vapour phase it is molecular with a similar structure to Tc_{2}O_{7}.
+Focusing on comparisons within the transition metal series, Tc2O7 and Mn2O7 are structurally similar but the Tc\sO\sTc angle is 180°.
+Solid Re2O7 is not molecular but consists of crosslinked Re centers with both tetrahedral and octahedral sites; in the vapour phase it is molecular with a similar structure to Tc2O7.